mmuiro/corCTF-2021-writeups/leave_it_to_chance/leave_it_to_chance.md

 ## Application to this Challenge

 We now have a method to recover the original polynomial if we have up to certain number of errors.
 In our case, `n = 32`.
-However, `k` varies with the number of samples we send; if we don't use the swapping method to get `s` right with `75%` chance mentioned like before, then, if we call `c` our sample count, then `k` is about `c/2`.
+However, `k` varies with the number of pairs we collect; if we don't use the swapping method to get `s` right with `75%` chance mentioned like before, then, if we call `c` our pair count, then `k` is about `c/2`.
 Then, we have the following equation:

 `32 + 2(c/2) = c`

 which has no solutions.
 What we are observing is that a `50%` error rate is the limit for what Berlekamp-Welch cannot handle.
-Of course, since `k` is only approximately `c/2`, this is not guaranteed; but the closer `k` is to `c/2`, the more samples you will need to collect; and the more samples you collect, the closer `k` goes to `c/2`.
+Of course, since `k` is only approximately `c/2`, this is not guaranteed; but the closer `k` is to `c/2`, the more pairs you will need to collect; and the more pairs you collect, the closer `k` goes to `c/2`.
 So, unless you get quite lucky, you should not bet on the `50%` chance working out.
 On the other hand, with a `75%` success rate(and hence `25%` error rate):

 `32 + 2(c/4) = c`, which solves to `c = 64`, a very feasibly collectable amount of `(m, s)` pairs.